 My body just got better at processing subtle sensory information than before.
 I had better focus and a longer attention span.
 I turned subtle corners faster and more accurately.
 Integrative Craniosacral does this for kids with Sensory Integration Dysfunction.
-It gets rid of internal problems as it improves their ability to pay attention in class, have better responses to subtle social cues and have better motor skills.
+It quells internal problems and improves their ability to pay attention in class, respond better to subtle social cues, and have better motor skills.

 The Jeep had a time when the whole thing just seemed to be running badly.
-It had less power, didn’t respond as well, and it was using more gas.
-An electronics student came out and work on it for about 90 minutes.
+It had less power, didn’t respond well, and used more gas.
+Finally, an electronics student came out and worked on it for about 90 minutes.
 I was amazed at how the whole Jeep ran better.
 Things that seem entirely unrelated, like the brakes, worked better.
 Pop, who was a mechanic, would say, “the electrical system is the nervous system of the car.”
-The sensors weren’t the problem; it was wires and the processor.
+The sensors weren’t the problem; it was the wires and the processor.

 The Sensory Integration Bodyworker understands this same thing about bodies.

 Every functional therapy is dependent on the structure.
-In my years of working in practice with a Sensory Integration OT, we watched it over and over again.
-I would work the structure, and then send the child to OT.
+In my years of working in practice with a Sensory Integration OT, we watched it repeatedly.
+I would work on the structure, and then send the child to OT.
 She would see big jumps in the child’s ability to succeed at challenging tasks.
 I saw the same thing with vision therapy and sound therapy.

-Now, when I see a child that comes in with sensory issues, I think of The Jeep and smile.
-Clean the connections, get the systems to talk to each other, get rid of the static so they have a smoother ride with better performance, and are more comfortable.
+Now, when I see a child with sensory issues, I think of The Jeep and smile.
+Clean the connections, get the systems to talk to each other, and reduce the static, so they have a smoother ride with better performance and are more comfortable.
 Their family will travel along better too.

 Tony Preston treats adults and children in Atlanta, Georgia.
 Just click to read more about Integrative Bodywork and special needs children.